firozkhan18/SpringBoot/microservices/Part_01_Spring_Boot_Microservices_Building_Services.md

 |       │   │   └── com
 |       │   │       └── springboot
 |       │   │           └── microservice
-|       │   │               └── product
+|       │   │               └── registry
-|       │   │                   └── ProductApplicationTest.java
+|       │   │                   └── RegistryServiceApplicationTest.java
 |       └── resources
 |           └── application.properties
 └── pom.xml
 ```
 In this structure:

-ProductApplication.java is the main class that contains the main method to run the Spring Boot application.
+RegistryServiceApplication.java is the main class that contains the main method to run the Spring Boot application.

 controller package contains the controller classes with mapping endpoints.